makethingshappy/IoTflow/README.md

 - Scalable multi-module workflows
 - Compatibility with Mosquitto, EMQX, Aedes, and other brokers

-This repository does **not** include MQTT client code — only the workflow structure used to organize automation logic.
+This repository does **not** include MQTT client code, only the workflow structure used to organize automation logic.

 ---